The most complete lovebird genetics calculator online. Predict offspring for any pairing, Opaline, Aqua, Parblue, Pale Fallow, Ino, Cinnamon and more.

 Mutations like Ino, Pale Fallow, Dun Fallow, Bronze Fallow, and Dilute follow autosomal recessive (AR) inheritance, meaning they appear only when a chick inherits the gene from both parents.
 The calculator tracks split carriers (birds that carry the gene without showing it) and displays them clearly in the results.

-Euwing, Greywing, and Misty are autosomal dominant incomplete mutations, meaning a single copy already produces a visible effect (Single Factor, SF), while two copies produce a stronger enhanced phenotype (Double Factor, DF).
+Euwing and Misty are autosomal dominant incomplete mutations, and Greywing is sex-linked dominant per OGVZW test-mating research, meaning a single copy already produces a visible effect (Single Factor, SF), while two copies produce a stronger enhanced phenotype (Double Factor, DF).
 Unlike recessive traits, dominant mutations show in every bird that carries them.
 The calculator handles all four SF/DF pairing combinations: Normal × SF, Normal × DF, SF × SF, and DF × SF, showing correct percentages for DF, SF, and Normal offspring in each case.

 Aqua lovebirds are among the most sought-after mutations globally.
 The Aqua gene sits between Green and Blue on the color spectrum.
 This tool supports all Aqua variants (Aqua B1, Aqua B2, and Aqua Homo) and correctly models pairings with Parblue (B1B2) birds, which carry one Blue 1 and one Blue 2 allele.
 Further reading: Blue, Aqua & Turquoise mutations in lovebirds.